DianaOlympos/dog-test/README.md

 Also no, no js on the fly generation, it is simple enough to do this way

 Also time to get a site folder instead of putting it all together.

+## breed index

+Editor shortcuts to save the day